nspcc-dev/neofs-spec/06-blockchain/03-container.md

 func Owner(containerID []byte) []byte
 ```

-Owner method returns a 25 byte Owner ID of the container\.
+Owner method returns a 25 byte Owner ID of the container.

-If the container doesn't exist\, it panics with NotFoundError\.
+If the container doesn't exist, it panics with NotFoundError.

 ##### Put